Intermittency for the wave and heat equations with fractional noise in time: Introduction

-where $\Delta$ stands for the Laplacian operator on $\bR^d$, and $\dot{W}$ denotes the formal derivative of a Gaussian noise $W$ (whose rigorous definition is given below).
-Intuitively, the noise $\dot{W}$ is homogeneous in space (with spatial covariance kernel $f$), and behaves in time like a fractional Brownian motion (fBm) with Hurst index $H>1/2$.
+In this article, we consider the stochastic wave equation and the stochastic heat equation where $\Delta$ stands for the Laplacian operator on $\bR^d$, and $\dot{W}$ denotes the formal derivative of a Gaussian noise $W$ (whose rigorous definition is given below).
+The definition of the solution to equations (\ref{wave}) and (\ref{heat}) is given in Section~\ref{sec:framework} below, using the Skorohod integral with respect to $W$.
+Intuitively, the noise $\dot{W}$ is homogeneous in space (with spatial covariance kernel $f$) and behaves in time like a fractional Brownian motion (fBm) with Hurst index $H>1/2$.
 The initial conditions $u_0$ and $v_0$ are nonnegative constants.
-In the case of the wave equation \eqref{wave}, we assume that $d \leq 3$, while for the heat equation \eqref{heat}, $d \geq 1$ can be arbitrary.
+In the case of the wave equation \eqref {wave}, we assume that $d \leq3$, while for the heat equation \eqref {heat}, $d \geq1$ can be arbitrary.

 There is a large amount of literature dedicated to the case $H=1/2$, when the noise behaves in time like the Brownian motion.
 In this case, we say that the noise is white in time.
-We refer the reader to the lecture notes \cite{spde_book} for an introduction to the subject, as well as \cite{dalang-frangos98,dalang, millet-sanzsole99,sanzsole-sarra02, QS-SanzSole04a,Nualart-QS07,CD08,dalang-sanzsole08,FK13} for a sample of relevant references.
-The case $H>1/2$ has to be treated by different methods, since the noise is not a semi-martingale in time.
-Equations \eqref{heat} and \eqref{wave} with this type of noise have been studied in \cite{BT10}, respectively \cite{B12}, using Malliavin calculus techniques.
-The question of the existence of the solution for the heat and wave equations with additive noise $\dot{W}$ was treated in \cite{BT10-SPA}, leading to different conditions on the parameters $(H,f)$ of the noise for the two equations.
-The results of \cite{BT10-SPA} have been extended in \cite{B12-Fourier} to the case $H<1/2$.
+We refer the reader to the lecture notes \cite{spde_book} for an introduction to the subject, as well as \cite{dalang-frangos98,dalang,millet-sanzsole99,sanzsole-sarra02,QS-SanzSole04a,Nualart-QS07,CD08,dalang-sanzsole08,FK13} for a sample of relevant references.
+The case $H\neq1/2$ has to be treated by different methods, since the noise is not a semi-martingale in time.
+In recent years, there has been a growing interest in studying equations with general Gaussian noise, and in particular equations driven by a noise which behaves in time like a fBm with Hurst parameter $H\neq1/2$; see \cite {hu01,hu_nualart,BT10,BT10-SPA,B12-Fourier,HLN12,HNS11,HHNT14,CHS14,chen14}.